-The caterpillar-like larvae of the apple sawfly can easily be confused with those of the codling moth.
+The caterpillars of the apple sawfly can easily be confused with those of the codling moth.
 However, apple sawfly larvae have ten pairs of legs instead of eight pairs like true caterpillars.
 Apple (Malus) is the host plant of this sawfly.

-The caterpillars of the apple sawfly can cause considerable damage.
+The caterpillars of the apple saw wasp can cause considerable damage.
 In professional fruit growing, glue traps are used in the spring: as soon as about 30 sawflies occur per trap (one trap per 2500 m2 ), control is necessary.
-In the private garden, the occurrence of sawflies is not monitored, so it one day in May an apple tree might be full of caterpillars of the apple sawfly.
+In the private garden, the occurrence of sawflies is not monitored, so it can happen that one day in May an apple tree turns out to be full of caterpillars of the apple sawfly.

-Parasitic wasps and birds are the natural enemies.
-Biological control is applied by using parasitic wasps (Lathrolestes ensator).
+Parasitoid wasps and birds are the natural enemies.
+Biological control is applied by using parasitoid wasps (Lathrolestes ensator).
 This wasp species lays its eggs in the larvae of the apple saw wasp.

-Difficult to to control; as soon as the caterpillars become visible, the damage is already done: the apples are affected.
+Difficult to to control; as soon as the caterpillars become visible, the damage is already done.
+Apples are affected.
 Shake the tree regularly so that affected fruit falls off.
 Dispose of infected apples to the recycling center.
-A biological and environmentally friendly pesticide is an extract made from Quassia amara.
+A biological and environmentally friendly pesticide is an extract made from bitter wood (Quassia extract) .

 Treating the apple